Skip to content

 </EntityDescriptor>

-This is our application metadata:
+This is the application's SP metadata:

 xml